Perspicacity11/MakersWk7-JavascriptWebApps/contents/08_testing_page_content.md

 ## Objectives

- * Write a test to check the web page updates.
+ * Write a test to check the updates to the web page.

 In the previous section, we've learned how to modify dynamically the elements on the page.
 But how we do test that we're doing the right changes, and that the page is looking like it should?

-We can that, once again, with Jest.
-You may now have a look at the file `view.test.js` in the provided exercise directory:
+We can do that, once again, with Jest.
+We've been ignoring it up until now, but have a look at `view.test.js` in the provided exercise directory:

 ```js
 /**